-- Form 5884, Work Opportunity Credit; - Form 5884-A, Credits for Affected Midwestern Disaster Area Employers: - Form 8844, Empowerment Zone and Renewal Community Employment Credit; - Form 8845, Indian Employment Credit; and

-Form 8932, Credit for Employer Differential Wage Payments.
+- Form 5884, Work Opportunity Credit; - Form 8844, Empowerment Zone and Renewal Community Employment Credit; - Form 8845, Indian Employment Credit; and - Form 8932, Credit for Employer Differential Wage Payments.

 See the instructions for these forms for more information.
 Do not include salaries and wages deductible elsewhere on the return, such as amounts included in officer's compensation, elective contributions to a section 401(k) cash or deferred arrangement, or amounts contributed under a salary reduction SEP agreement or a SIMPLE IRA plan.